jmcantrell/arch-bootstrap/README.md

 Installation can be tested in a virtual machine using the test script (requires `qemu-system-x86_64` and `xorriso`).

-To test the default settings (only the required variables are set):
+To test the default settings (only the installation disk set):

 ```sh
 ./scripts/test /path/to/archlinux.iso